Russian sailors leave French port, Mistral deal still uncertain

 The sailors arrived in late June at the shipyard to begin training on a first carrier, named Vladivostock, which France was due to deliver to Russia by the last quarter of 2014.

-Tensions between the West and Russia over Ukraine have cast doubt on a 1.2 billion euro (953.42 million pounds) deal to supply two French warships to Russia, Moscow's first major foreign arms purchase in the two decades since the fall of the Soviet Union.
+Tensions between the West and Russia over Ukraine have cast doubt on a 1.2 billion euro ($1.49 billion) deal to supply two French warships to Russia, Moscow's first major foreign arms purchase in the two decades since the fall of the Soviet Union.

 French President Francois Hollande, who this month became the first Western leader to meet Russia's Vladimir Putin in Moscow since the stand-off, has said the situation in eastern Ukraine did not permit the delivery of the Vladivostock.